-Rate control is a form of flow control used to enforce a strict bandwidth limit of a port.
-You can program separate transmitting (Egress Rule) and receiving (Ingress Rule) rate limits for each port, and even apply the limit to certain packet types as described below.
+Rate limiting is a form of flow control used to enforce a strict bandwidth limit at a port.
+You can program separate transmit (Egress Rule) and receive (Ingress Rule) rate limits at each port, and even apply the limit to certain packet types as described below.